-If you receive an Early Summer Research placement, you will enroll in two specified credit hours in the class of Dr. William Moen (please see below).
+If you receive an Early Summer Research placement, you will enroll, Pass/Fail, in Honors 3996.
 That will allow you to have access to UNT facilities (Health Center, library, recreation center, etc.).
-You must also have health insurance—either through a family policy or purchased separately via United Healthcare Student Resources (UHCFR.com/unt).
-The price of coverage from May - Aug. is around $464.00 (subject to change).
+You must also have health insurance—either through a family policy or purchased separately via United Healthcare Student Resources: https://studentaffairs.unt.edu/student-health-and-wellness-center/billing-and-insurance.

 The following will be among the rules governing early-research comportment:

---Students will live on-campus, for 10 weeks in a UNT residence hall.
+- Students will live on-campus, for 10 weeks in McConnell Hall.
 There will be no short- or long-distance commuting to and from a parent’s home, save for two optional weekends, one of which, with the permissions of the research mentor, will occur following the conclusion of laboratory responsibilities on July 3.
 TAMS Early Research students will live with other TAMS Early Researchers.
-Assignments will be determined by the TAMS department in conjunction with UNT Housing.
+Assignments will be determined by the TAMS in conjunction with UNT Housing.

-Students will also attend Dr. James Duban’s weekly meeting (over dinner at Bruce Hall) covering college success, research and imagination across the disciplines, and conversational ease and acumen.
+- Early-Research Scholars will also attend Dr. James Duban’s weekly meeting (over dinner at Bruce Hall) covering college success, research, and imagination across the disciplines, in addition to fostering conversational ease and social grace.

---All Early Research Students will prepare posters for presentation at Scholars Day, in April 2019.
+- All Early Research Scholars will prepare posters for presentation at Scholars Day, in April 2020.

-Because of the time-consuming challenges involved in placing students in varied laboratories, only early-admission TAMS students will be eligible for early research this year.
-Applications will be accepted until April 6th, 2018 at noon.
+Because of the time-consuming challenges involved in placing students in varied laboratories, only early-admission TAMS students will be eligible for early research.
+Applications will be accepted until April 7th, 2019.
 Applications received after this time will not be reviewed.
 The deadline is emphatic, out of fairness to all concerned.